Filosoft/vabamorf/doc/tagset.md

 |ter | terminative |
 |tr | translative |

-`?` no info about inflectional category, e.g. when a word has been shortened as *munitsipaal-*, or is an accronym like *USA*
+Tag `?` means there is no info about inflectional category, e.g. when a word has been shortened as *munitsipaal-*, or is an accronym like *USA*

 ## Verb tags